zencrepes/docs/docs/use/querying.md

 }
 ```

-Note that ZenCrepes query display does handle such filters, and will display `Advanced Filter (edit to see)` instead of allowing you to dynamically remove values.
+Note that ZenCrepes query display does not handle such nested filters, and will display `Advanced Filter (edit to see)` instead of allowing you to dynamically remove values.